 All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Whatever your level of building knowledge, we will always try to provide the most meaningful, appropriate advice.
-Clear, concise and neatly summarised, we report and explain the defects, advising you what to do and when.
+Clear, concise and neatly summarised, we report and explain the defects, with advice about what to do and when.

 Call or message for a fixed-price quotation, ask questions, then order your building inspection report.
 You'll get a summary right after the inspection and your report emailed next morning with an invoice to pay by EFT.